I am a patient woman.

 We’ve been in ours for almost 14 years.
 And when my husband and I walked through the newly purchased house in our young, married, no-kids-yet phase, we dreamed of how it would look when it was complete.

 New exterior, some much needed landscaping, paint that paneling, pull up those stained shag carpets, we can do this!
 I decided to hire a contractor to paint my Central PA home.

 And the kitchen was at the top of that list….fourteen years ago.

 Little by little, we saved, as with all our projects.
 When a bit of money or tax return came our way, I tucked it away and secretly whispered “kitchen!”
 But then other things came along.
 Other expenses.

 The luxury of being able to have a healthy flush from our toilets came from a new septic field.
 We maximized the efficiency and functionality of our bathroom space, and increased the value of our home due to professional service of bathroom remodeling and renovations experts.

 Feeling the winter wind through our rotten sills and old windows resulted in new windows.

 The kitchen, where I spend the most of my time, was always put on hold.

-So, when my husband told me this winter he was ready to do the kitchen, I didn’t really think much.
+So, when my husband told me this winter he was ready to hire design-build in Everett Washington to do the kitchen, I didn’t really think much.
 We’d been in this position before.
 But later when he said: Get going!
 Figure out what you want to do!
 I’m ready!
 I knew it was really going to happen this time.

 So I immediately started a pinterest page (that’s normal, isn’t it?) and pinned pictures left and right of things I loved.
 It helped me get a feel for what really was going to work.
 That color might get old after a while.
 That gorgeous farm house sink?
 Out of budget.